Alazka2k/Short-Video-Creator-Simplified/Readme.md

 13. Frontend Application: Offers a user-friendly interface for interacting with the backend services
 14. Output Formatting: Structures and saves the generated content in an editor-friendly format

-Each service runs independently and communicates through the API Gateway, allowing for better scalability and easier maintenance.
+Each service runs independently, and the API Gateway communicates directly with each service using HTTP requests, allowing for better scalability and easier maintenance.

 ## API Integrations